Installer "Upgrade Method" screen is inconsistent and assumes too much knowledge of ZFS and FreeNAS

 dialog --trim --title 'Update Method Selection' --yes-label 'Install in new boot environment' --no-label 'Format the boot device' --yesno 'User configuration settings and storage volumes are preserved and not affected by this step.\n\nThe boot device can be formatted to remove old versions, or the upgrade can be installed in a new boot environment without affecting any existing versions.'
 0 0

-#6 Updated by Warren Block over 2 years ago
+#6 Updated by Warren Block about 3 years ago

 - Status changed from Ready For Release to Unscreened

 - Assignee changed from Vaibhav Chauhan to Kris Moore